Skip to main content

 (a) Liability for the compensation provided by this division, in lieu of any other liability whatsoever to any person except as otherwise specifically provided in Sections 3602, 3706, and 4558, shall, without regard to negligence, exist against an employer for any injury sustained by his or her employees arising out of and in the course of the employment and for the death of any employee if the injury proximately causes death, in those cases where the following conditions of compensation concur:

-What does California Labor Code §3600 actually say?
+What does Labor Code 3600 establish?

 Injured at work?
 Call (661) 273-1780